 It results in a tax rate of 10% on the value of the disposal.
-There’s no limit to how many times you can claim and you can claim up to £10 million of relief during your lifetime.
+There’s no limit to how many times you can claim and you can claim up to £1 million of relief during your lifetime (prior to 6th April 2020 the lifetime limit was £10 million).
 The same rules apply regardless of the rate of income tax you pay.

 Who can claim Entrepreneurs’ Relief?

-There is a qualifying period to claim Entrepreneurs Relief which means the share disposal needs to have happened within two years of the 6th April 2019. – so if you disposed of your company’s shares on or after 6th April 2017, you qualify.
+There is a qualifying period to claim Entrepreneurs Relief which means the share disposal needs to have happened within two years of the end of the relevant tax year.

 - The person disposing of the shares must also be an officer or employee of the company, and all employment conditions must have been met for at least the 24 months leading up to the disposal.